lschoenm/MerKurio/manual/src/minimal.md

 echo $cmd; eval $cmd
 ```

 Explanation of the input files:

 - `kmers.txt`: contains a single _k_-mer sequence.
 - `sample.sam`: a synthetic example SAM file, containing three records.
 - `sample.fasta`: a synthetic FASTA file, containing three sequences.

 In this minimal example, no output files are generated.
 The records and matching statistics are directly written to the terminal.

+For a detailed explanation of the available parameters of the [`tag`](./tag.md) and [`extract`](./extract.md) subcommands visit their sections in the documentation.